Secondary School Certificate: Pakistan

 Secondary School Certificate is a public exam for classes 9 and 10 separately.
 Class 9 exam is called SSC part-1 and class 10 exam is called SSC part-2.
 This exam is conducted by government boards, officially known as Boards of Intermediate and Secondary Education, or simply BISE.
 Provincial boards conduct the exams at provincial level and Federal Board of Intermediate and Secondary Education conducts the exams at federal level.
 Every province has its own boards stationed in main districts of the provinces.
 Exams are held usually in March & April.
 Groups include Science group & Arts/Humanities group at SSC level.
 In the early 2000s, Computer Science was added as an option in place of Biology, and that is the only option Science students can opt for.
 Upon clearing both the SSC Part-1 and SSC Part-2 examinations, students are awarded with the official secondary school certification (SSC) qualification.

+Maldives

+Secondary School Certificate examinations for Dhivehi and Islam are mandatory for Maldivian students studying in Grade 10.
+This certificate is checked when accepting job applications in the Maldives for Maldivians.